 When paleontologist Earl Douglass discovered a formation layered with prehistoric plant and animal fossils in 1909, he looked for fossils for the Carnegie Museum.
 An 80-acre quarry was created in 1915 for the protection of the Dinosaur National Monument.

-The unique rock formations in this region preserve thousands of years of earth history.
+The unique rock formations in this region preserve thousands of years of the earth’s history.
 To interpret that history, Dinosaur National Monument works to meet its mission.

 As rocks have aged, they have been shaped by rivers and other environments.
 Besides providing an opportunity to enjoy recreation, the monument’s rocks, fossils, and rivers tell a fascinating story.